PowerShell/Community-Blog/Posts/2021/09/Understanding Get-ACL and AD Drive Output.md

 Keep in mind that the **PropagationFlags** are significant only if inheritance flags are present.

+## Conslucsion
+As you can see, the `Get-ACL` cmdlet is a powerful cmdlet, and it works in the `AD:` drive as the FileSystem drive, but with some challenges.
-In this post, I try to simplify the `Get-ACL` output result as it helps in better understanding the permission structure through PowerShell.
+In this post, I try to simplify the `Get-ACL` output result and explain the GUIDs and what these GUID mean, as it helps in better understanding the permission structure through PowerShell.